timgates42/pyformat.info/README.md

 ## Version 2

-We're curently working on [version 2](https://github.com/ulope/pyformat.info/tree/v2) of the site.
+We're currently working on [version 2](https://github.com/ulope/pyformat.info/tree/v2) of the site.
 This encompases a complete architecture change to use [Lektor](https://getlektor.com) to generate the site instead of the previous homegrown approach.